atotic/gesturion/README.md

   startDrag
 3) startDrag

+4) deal with drag with multiple pointers: only 1 pointer id gets tracked

 Why not just use hammer.js:
 - not a fan of the API, demos.
 I am a fan of gesture composability